 The nature vs. nurture psychology debate has been going on for thousands of years.
 It was first discussed in Ancient Greece when the philosopher Galen suggested that personality arose from variations in bodily fluids.
-Then, in 1874, Sir Francis Galton used the words nature and nurture when he wrote about his theory that intelligence and personality were determined through heredity.
+Then, in 1874, Sir Francis Galton used the terms nature and nurture when he wrote his theory on intelligence and personality as being determined by heredity.

-Later in the 1900s, as studies on genetics and neuroscience took center stage, the shift went back towards the nature side.
-Still, research tended to suggest that both nature and nurture were equally important.
-As it stands currently, the old nature vs. nurture debate is in deadlock, with each side considered to be a contributing factor.
+Later on, in the 1900s, as studies on genetics and neuroscience became more common, there was a shift back towards the nature end.
+Nonetheless, research continued to suggest that both nature and nurture were as equally important.
+Presently, the old nature vs. nurture debate is in deadlock, with both factor being as impactful.

 The Nature Side

-So, what are nature and nurture, exactly?
 In psychology, nature is defined as the biological factors that influence your psychological makeup.
 Your genetic code is the source of your nature.
-Your genes determine your brain structure, which is expressed on the level of brain chemistry as well as on the level of your thoughts, responses, emotions, and behaviors.
+Your genes determine your brain structure and brain chemistry that ultimately shape your thought processing, emotions, and behaviors.

 How Can Nature Be Changed?

-If heredity were the only cause of mental conditions, there would be no hope for someone with mental health issues unless that nature could be changed.
+If heredity were the only cause of mental conditions, there would be no hope for someone with mental health issues, unless that nature could be changed.
 For thousands of years, it was thought that nature couldn't be changed.
-Once the genetic code was created during conception, that embryo was destined to be mentally healthy or not.
-Even if genetics were the primary factor, this would present a relatively hopeless situation for people with mental conditions.
+Once the genetic code is created during conception, an embryo is destined to be mentally healthy or not.
+In this event, if genetics were the primary factor, this would present a relatively hopeless situation for people with mental conditions.

 In recent years, many options have been offered to change the physical properties of the brain.
-Medication, of course, changes the chemical properties of the brain.
-Electroconvulsive therapy changes the physical structure of the brain.
+Some of the most common ones include, medications that change the chemical properties of the brain, and Electroconvulsive therapy that changes the physical structure of the brain.